A-LevelChemistry

 Exam Questions

-Describe and explain the process of neutralization in acid-base reactions.
+Describe and explain the process of neutralization between an acid and a base.
 [6 marks]

 6 marks